PEORIA, Ariz. — The Mariners’ first serious spring casualty is in the third-base coaching box.

 “I just got out,” he said.
 “I’m doing well.”

-The training staff sent him home to rest.
+The training staff sent him him to rest.

 Manager Lloyd McClendon said Stearns experienced pains that required a hospital visit shortly after arriving in spring training.
 A subsequent examination revealed the hernia.

-Now, Stearns is being told, as the training staff reminded him, to cease all activity.
+Now, Stears is being told, as the training staff reminded him, to cease all activity.

-McClendon said the club is discussing internal options to replace Stearns as third base coach, presumably on an interim basis, but has yet to reach a decision.
+McClendon said the club is discussing internal options to replace Stearns as third-base coach, presumably on an interim basis, but have yet to reach a decision.

-The Mariners hired Stearns as a scout in 2010 and shifted him to duty as the organization’s minor league catching coordinator before the 2012 season.
+The Mariners hired Stearns as a scout in 2010 and shifted him to duty as the organization’s minor-league catching coordinator prior to the 2012 season.

 All concerned keep saying right-hander Taijuan Walker is having no renewed shoulder soreness — or any ailments for that matter — and that his go-slow spring pace is merely a precaution.